Build Your Business Knowledge

 There are many other books on starting and running a small business.
 A quick search will provide scores of such titles.
 Be sure to look for ones that are written for small businesses started by a technician (assuming that is your background).

-Resources on building a business
+Resources on building your business

 - From Start-Up to Grown-Up: Grow Your Leadership to Grow Your Business, by Alisa Cohn

 - Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine, by Mike Michalowicz

 - The Young Entrepreneur’s Guide to Starting and Running a Business: Turn Your Ideas into Money!
 Steve Mariotti